jeremyfix/deeplearning_demos/README.md

 Install [pytorch](https://pytorch.org/get-started/locally/).
 While writting this guide, pytorch-1.5.1 was used.

+We also need python3-opencv :

+    apt install python3-opencv

+By default, we use it OpenCV for JPEG encoding the image we send over the network but if you want, you can also use TurboJPEG which requires an additional dependency:

+    python3 -m pip install --user PyTurboJPEG

 Then you can clone clone the repository:

 	git clone --recursive https://github.com/jeremyfix/deeplearning_demos.git